 - submission of an official Test of English as a Foreign Language (TOEFL) score report with a minimum score of approximately 600 (paper-based test) or approximately 100 (internet test).
 (Minimum of 22 on each individual section.)

-- submission of an official International English Language Testing System (IELTS) – Academic Module score report with a minimum score of 7.0.
+- submission of an official International English Language Testing System (IELTS) – Academic Module score report with a minimum overall band score of 7.0 (this is a strict requirement).

 Official TOEFL and IELTS score reports must be received directly from the appropriate testing organization.
 Photocopied/faxed documents will not fulfill this requirement.
 For TOEFL, send your official score through ETS to institution code 5244.
 For IELTS, send your score electronically to Georgetown University, Graduate School of Arts & Sciences.